 Paper reached Europe gradually between the twelfth and fourteenth centuries, particularly through regions in sustained contact with the Islamic world.
-By the twelfth century, paper was already being produced in Spain and Italy using water-powered mills and mechanical presses.
-Nevertheless, paper did not achieve ecological dominance until the advent of printing.
+By the twelfth century, paper was already produced in Spain and Italy using water-powered mills and mechanical presses.
+Nevertheless, paper did not achieve ecological dominance within the media environment until the advent of printing.
 The invention of the printing press transformed paper from one writing surface among others into the infrastructural backbone of textual culture.
-By around 1600, tens of millions of printed books circulated across Europe—an outcome that would have been inconceivable had writing remained dependent on parchment, which required hundreds of animal skins for a single substantial manuscript.
+By around 1600, tens of millions of printed books circulated across Europe.
+Such a scale would have been inconceivable had writing remained dependent on parchment, which required hundreds of animal skins for a single substantial manuscript.
+However, paper was an expensive medium.

-Even then, paper remained expensive.
 In the seventeenth century, the cost of paper limited its use to administrative, commercial, and elite contexts.
-Only toward the end of the eighteenth century, with industrial innovations such as the Fourdrinier brothers’ paper-making machine, did paper become a truly everyday medium.
-From that point onward, paper functioned as one of the most stable anchors of the media ecology, shaping how information was stored, retrieved, trusted, and experienced.
+Only in the late eighteenth century, with industrial innovations such as the Fourdrinier brothers’ papermaking machine, did paper become a truly everyday medium.
+From that point onward, paper became one of the most stable anchors of the media ecology, shaping how information was stored, retrieved, trusted, and experienced.

-By the early decades of the twenty-first century, however, this ecology began to reorganize itself.
-Digital writing and reading surfaces did not simply compete with paper; they reconfigured entire sensory, institutional, and cultural systems—setting the stage for the tensions and continuities explored in the chapters that follow.
+By the early twenty-first century, however, this ecology began to shift.
+Digital writing and reading surfaces that became widespread did not simply compete with paper; rather, they reconfigured entire sensory, institutional, and cultural systems, setting the stage for the tensions and continuities of media ecology of our time. .

-In prctice , paper confronted three intertwined pressures.
-The first was the rise of the computer screen, which introduced faster and more fluid ways of storing and transmitting information.
-The second came from environmental activists and green political movements, who criticized the ecological costs of paper production .The third was the cultural branding of the digital age itself—with its sleek promise of efficiency, innovation, and perpetual newness—which increasingly cast paper as slow, burdensome, and out of step with modern life .
+In practice, paper confronted three intertwined sources of pressure.
+The first was the rise of the computer, which introduced faster, more fluid ways of storing and transmitting information by allowing users to type directly onto a screen.
+The second came from environmental activists and green political movements, who criticized the ecological costs of paper production .The third was the cultural branding of the digital age itself, with its sleek promise of efficiency, innovation, and perpetual newness, which increasingly cast paper as slow, burdensome, and out of step with modern life .